bertagrim/index_generator/README.md

 However, this is only at the expense of introducing invented observations into our dataset as well as of higher computational costs.

-Overall, I am realitvely satisfied with these results.
+Overall, I am relaitvely satisfied with these results.
 Firstly, as far as I know, they are comparable with the metrics gotten by other attempts to automatize index generation, which tells me I'm not completely off track.

 More generally, it was to be expected that this task would be difficult to fully automatize.
 After all, it is a job that's difficult for us, humans, in the first place.
 To quote the Chicago Manual of Style: